Claude-Philibert Barthelot de Rambuteau: Career

 In spite of the enactment of the law of expropriation in the public interest in 1841, Rambuteau did not have the means or the ambition to implement the work that Haussmann later carried out, but he showed the way forward.

 Personal life

-On 7 March 1808 at Agen, he married Marie Adélaide Charlotte de Narbonne-Lara (Belleville, 11 May 1790 - Champgrenon, 31 May 1856), second daughter of Louis, comte de Narbonne-Lara, and Marie Adélaïde de Montholon.
+On 7 March 1808 at Agen, he married Marie Adélaide Charlotte de Narbonne-Lara (Belleville, 11 May 1790 - Champgrenon, 31 May 1856), second daughter of Louis Marie de Narbonne-Lara, and Marie Adélaïde de Montholon.
 Rambuteau and his wife had two daughters: